Loading...

 Every fashion brand brief should include:

-Campaign goals: awareness, launch, or conversion
+Campaign objectives: awareness, launch, or conversion

 Hero products: which styles need emphasis, what differentiates them